-Non-Destructive Testing and Simulation of Reinforced Materials
+Non-Destructive Testing of Reinforced Materials

 Non-destructive characterization of fiber orientation in reinforced SMC as input for simulation based design